Editorial advisory

 Water Verdict

-San Saba County receives a below-average water quality assessment with a grade of C and a score of 51.2 out of 100.
+San Saba County, Texas receives a below-average water quality assessment with a grade of C and a score of 51.2 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+The county's primary USGS gauge drains roughly 3,046 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 86.1% — worth watching in drier seasons.

 Violation Context

-San Saba County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for San Saba County, Texas show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 14.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+Independent monitoring is comparatively sparse here — 481 water-quality results logged in the EPA Water Quality Portal over the past five years — so the utility's own reporting carries extra weight.

 Consumer Guidance